azure-recipes/deploy-azure-webapp/README.md

 * -r or --resourcegroup (Default 'myresourcegroup'): Name of the Resource Group to be created.
 * -l or --location (Default 'westus'): Location for all resources to be created.
 * -s or --appserviceplan (Default 'myappserviceplan'): Name of the App Service Plan to be created.
-* -c or --cazurecontainerregistry (Default 'myazurecontainerregistry'): Name of the Azure Container Registry to be created.
+* -c or --azurecontainerregistry (Default 'myazurecontainerregistry'): Name of the Azure Container Registry to be created.
 This must be a globally unique name.
 * -w or --webapp (Default 'mywebapp'): Name of the Web App Service to be created.
 This must be a globally unique name.